 In these cases, other medications such as oral steroids, painkillers, anticonvulsants and certain antidepressants may be prescribed.
 In this instance, an antidepressant is not used to treat depression.
 Tricyclic antidepressants such as imipramine, amitriptyline and nortriptyline help to ease nerve pain (neuralgia) separate to their action on depression.
 Likewise, when treating post-herpetic neuralgia, an anticonvulsant medication, like gabapentin, may also be used for its ability to ease neuralgic pain, separate from its action to control convulsions.

 In many cases, post-herpetic neuralgia treatment may require a combination of approaches to alleviate symptoms.
 Medications may be complemented with the use of skin patches.
 These small, bandage-like patches may contain the topical medicaton lidocaine to provide temporary pain relief.
 Capsaicin skin patches, which contain a high concentration of an extract of chili peppers, may also be used.
 Capsaicin has proven to be effective at providing relief from post-herpetic neuralgia pain symptoms.

 Schedule an Appointment at the Diagnostic Pain Center in Austin

 Every case of shingles and post-herpetic neuralgia is unique and will require individualized treatment based on your symptoms and medical history.
 Scheduling an appointment with our providers will enable you to discuss your specific needs and get a customized treatment plan.

 Our goal is to make an appropriate diagnosis and identify the most effective treatment option for you as quickly as possible so that you can get back to enjoying your life and favorite activities faster.
-Call (512) 981-7246 now to request an appointment.
+For pain management in Austin call (512) 981-7246 or request an appointment.